 Your law student accounts for Westlaw, Lexis, and Bloomberg Law can all be used over the summer, though under different terms for each service.

 Rising 2Ls and 3Ls:

 You can use Thomson Reuters products, including Westlaw and Practical Law, over the summer for non-commercial research.
 You can turn to these resources to gain understanding and build confidence in your research skills, but you cannot use them in situations where you are billing a client.
 Examples of permissible uses for your academic password include the following:

 Externship sponsored by the school

 Unlike last year, you do not have to do anything to gain access to these tools over the summer.

 Graduating students will have full access to Westlaw through June 30, 2017.
-Graduating students can also continue to use Westlaw through the Graduate Elite program.
+Graduating students can also continue to use Westlaw through the Graduate Elite program, which will extend their access through the end of November.
 Graduating students should have received an email regarding this program and can locate information about the Graduate Elite program on the https://lawschool.westlaw.com homepage.

 The D’Angelo Law Library provides a variety of resources to help students prepare for exams.